 - (1) Does not include general obligation contract assistance liabilities to the Massachusetts Water Pollution Abatement Trust and the Massachusetts Turnpike Authority.
 For such liabilities calculated as of January 1, 2002, see the March Information Statement under the heading "COMMONWEALTH CAPITAL SPENDING AND LONG-TERM LIABILITIES - General Obligation Contract Assistance Liabilities."
-These liabilities increased during fiscal 2002. - (2) Long-term debt includes discount and costs of issuance. - (3) Includes interest on Commonwealth general obligation capital appreciation bonds to be accrued from July 1, 2002 through their maturity in the amount of \$77.2 million. - (4) Includes capital appreciation interest accrued from July 1, 2002 through their maturity in the amount of \$40.9 million. - (5) Includes \$350 million of general obligation bond anticipation notes due September 1, 2003, which were issued to finance costs associated with the construction of the Boston Convention and Exhibition Center and other capital projects.
+These liabilities increased during fiscal 2002. - (2) Long-term debt includes discount and costs of issuance. - (3) Includes interest on Commonwealth general obligation capital appreciation bonds to be accrued from October 1, 2002 through their maturity in the amount of \$72.8 million. - (4) Includes capital appreciation interest accrued from October 1, 2002 through their maturity in the amount of \$40.3 million. - (5) Includes \$350 million of general obligation bond anticipation notes due September 1, 2003, which were issued to finance costs associated with the construction of the Boston Convention and Exhibition Center and other capital projects.
 (To the extent the proceeds of such notes are expended for the convention center, such notes are expected to be paid from the proceeds of special obligation bonds that can lawfully be issued regardless of the completion status of the convention center.
 See the March Information Statement under the heading "COMMONWEALTH CAPITAL SPENDING AND LONG-TERM LIABILITIES Special Obligation Debt; Boston Convention and Exhibition Center Fund").
 In addition, the total includes \$180 million bond anticipation notes issued in March 2002 in anticipation of certain payments to be received by the Commonwealth from the Massachusetts Port Authority to reimburse Commonwealth for capital costs of the Central Artery/Ted Williams Tunnel Project.
 See the March Information Statement under the heading "2002 FISCAL YEAR Cash Flow."
-In addition, on August 1, 2002, the Commonwealth issued \$200 million of commercial paper. - (6) On June 20, 2002 the Commonwealth sold \$2,274,665,000 of general obligation refunding and new money bonds.
+In addition, in September 2002, the Commonwealth issued \$700 million of commercial paper as revenue anticipation notes, of which \$650 million remains outstanding as of October 3, 2002. - (6) On June 20, 2002 the Commonwealth sold \$2,274,665,000 of general obligation refunding and new money bonds.
 Bonds in the amount of \$1,828,230,000 were delivered on July 2, 2002, of which \$1,329,000,000 represents refunding bonds and \$499,230,000 represents newmoney bonds.
-The remaining \$446,435,000 of bonds are expected to be delivered on November 5, 2002.
+The remaining \$446,435,000 of bonds, which are refunding bonds, are expected to be delivered on November 5, 2002.
 On August 21, 2002 the Commonwealth sold \$882,390,000 of general obligation refunding and new money bonds.
-New money bonds in the amount of \$313,020,000 are expected to be delivered on September 10, 2002.
-Refunding bonds in the amount of \$357,725,000, \$102,820,000 and \$108,825,000 are expected to be delivered on September 10, 2002, November 5, 2002 and May 6, 2003, respectively.
-The Commonwealth expects to issue an additional \$5.1 million of general obligation bonds in early September as part of the U.Plan program. - (7) Includes \$190.1 million of bonds, which, while not legally defeased, will be paid in fiscal years 2003, 2004, 2006 and 2008 from funds held in escrow by a third-party trustee.
+Refunding bonds and new money bonds in the amounts, respectively, of \$357,725,000 and \$313,020,000 were delivered on September 10, 2002.
+Refunding bonds in the amounts of \$102,820,000 and \$108,825,000 are expected to be delivered on November 5, 2002 and May 6, 2003, respectively.
+The Commonwealth expects to issue an additional \$5.1 million of general obligation bonds in November 2002 as part of the U.Plan program. - (7) Includes \$190.1 million of bonds, which, while not legally defeased, will be paid in fiscal 2003, 2004, 2006 and 2008 from funds held in escrow by a third-party trustee.